spacemeshos/product/product_plan.md

 ### Releases Highlights

+1. GPU Post generator and user-specified POST commitement size per node.

-1. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a Node on their computer.
+2. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a Node on their computer.
 The app comminicates with a Spacemesh network http api gateway.

-2. Build go-spacemesh and a CLI wallet directly from source code and join the open testnet using them.
+3. Build go-spacemesh and a CLI wallet directly from source code and join the open testnet using them.

-3. Dashboard.
+4. Dashboard.
 Network status and data visualizations.

-4. Run a local testnet on your computer using go-spacemesh full node and cli wallet.
+5. Run a local testnet on your computer using go-spacemesh full node and cli wallet.

-5. GPU Post generator and user-specified POST commitement size per node.

 6. Bug fixes and consensus protocol updates.

+7. Testnet dashboard.

+8. Testnet autoamted tap.

 ---